 Continue the road trip all the way down south to Key West

 But if you want to extend the road trip we suggest that you continue south and make it all the way down to Key West.
-Check out the itinerary for the Florida road trip from Orlando to Key West.
+Check out the itinerary for the ultimate Miami to Key West drive.

 The legendary road trip from Miami to New York FAQ